WowSoLaggy/blue_bathman/README.md

 - Can serve all bdays chronologically with mentioning age that will happen on that day
 - Can serve bdays for closest 2 months by default
+- Bdays and users are stored in the YDB so updates don't require application redeploy

 ## Contributing